Buy the Book

 The inspirational story of a young stroke survivor

-This is not only the story of a young stroke survivor, but also a valuable observational memoir for health professionals, written by one of their own who has travelled to ‘the other side’.
+Reinventing Emma is not only the story of a young stroke survivor, it is an invaluable observational memoir for health professionals, written by one of their own who has travelled to ‘the other side’.

 As a former health professional, Emma has rare insight into life as a patient, and emerges with a very different perspective on person-centred care.

 For anyone who encounters seemingly insurmountable challenges in life, discover how Emma reinvents herself and develops resilience.

 Foreword by: The Honourable Quentin Bryce AD CVO (former Governor General)